geudde/attic-chest/pages/02.season-1/05.meeting-05/13.denman-3/docs.md

 In sportive mood to dress you came
 And made the urchins bricks your game
 The string which ready strained he held
-Incensed the God let go impelled
+Incensed the god let go impelled
 By his immortal hand the dart
 Hissed on, and sought they heedless heart
 But Phoebus, with protecting power